-AI Lab Revolution: How R37 Aims to Reshape Healthcare's Financial Landscape - YaNoticias
+AI Lab Revolution: How R37 Aims to Reshape Healthcare's Financial Landscape - YANoticias

 Ensuring Robust Security

-– Data Protection: The lab must prioritize cybersecurity to handle sensitive data securely, adhering to regulations such as HIPAA to safeguard patient information.
+– Data Protection: The lab must prioritise cybersecurity to handle sensitive data securely, adhering to regulations such as HIPAA to safeguard patient information.

-– Sustainable Practices: As sustainability becomes a focal point, AI systems should be developed with energy-efficient practices to minimize environmental impact.
+– Sustainable Practices: As sustainability becomes a focal point, AI systems should be developed with energy-efficient practices to minimise environmental impact.

 Actionable Recommendations